Financing your property purchase in Ireland

 We run through all of the important financial considerations involved in buying property in Ireland.

-Before you can proceed with your exciting plans to buy in Ireland, it’s vital you consider all financial aspects of the move.
+Before proceeding with your plans to buy in Ireland, it’s vital you consider all financial aspects of the move.
 First, you’ll need to sit down and work out how much you can afford to spend.
 Once you’ve established this, you’ll be able to determine whether you can make a purchase from your savings, or whether you’ll need to proceed with seeking a mortgage.
 Key financial points to consider include:

 Avoiding hidden costs